-Assessor Rich McGrew - firstname.lastname@example.org is at the Township Center on Tuesdays and Thursdays from 9:00 until 12:00.
-Because he spends time out in the field in the afternoon, it is best to call ahead.
-To reach him after office hours, call 269-228-3234
+Assessor Toni Swisher will be at the Township Center beginning July 16th on Tuesdays and Thursdays from 9:00 until 12:00.
+Because she spends time out in the field in the afternoon, it is best to call ahead.
+You can email Toni at email@example.com

 The Board of Review consists of Lee H. Strohl, W. Timothy Hawkins and Edward Gramberg.
 They meet in March, July and December.

 The Board of Review is set up to determine whether or not your property is "fairly assessed" (FAIR MARKET VALUE).
 They can only help you if you have documents to verify what you believe the Fair Market Value to be.